2022 Toyota Sequoia Trim Levels, Configurations & Comparisons.

 Many buyers will appreciate the more comprehensive infotainment system on the Limited.
 It has a premium audio package with 12 speakers, and it comes standard with navigation in addition to all the other elements that the TRD Sport has.
 The Limited is available with 14 JBL speakers with Clari-Fi technology if anyone wants to enjoy even better audio quality.

-Compare the 2022 Sequoia Limited vs Nightshade Special Edition.
+Compare the Limited vs Nightshade Special Edition.
 What is the difference?

 The Nightshade Special Edition is similar to the Limited in many ways, but it has a more aggressive style.
 It has black wheels to match its black running boards, black roof rack, black door handles, and black badging.
 Its mirrors are black, too, and they have a power-folding feature, turn signals, and built-in heating like the mirrors on the Limited do.
 The Nightshade Special Edition has darkened chrome on its body side molding and around its bumper and LED fog lights.

-Compare the 2022 Sequoia Nightshade Special Edition vs Platinum Trims.
+Compare the Nightshade Special Edition vs Platinum Trim Levels.
 What is the difference?